B. SUMMER SCHOOL ADMISSIONS

 - Summer School application deadline: January 15, 2018, 23h59 EST

-- Notification of Summer School admission offer and registration fee payment request: February 16, 2018
+- Notification of summer school admission: February 16, 2018

 Who can attend the Summer School?